Cayman Islands Government

-The existing constitution of the Cayman Islands, introduced on August 22, 1972, provides for the government of the Cayman Islands as a British Overseas Territory.
-It established a governing Cabinet comprised of two official members and five elected members called ministers.
+The current constitution of the Cayman Islands, the fourth in its history came into effect on 6 November 2009.
+It provides for the government of the Cayman Islands as a British Overseas Territory including a governing Cabinet comprised of two official members and five elected members called ministers.
 Put in place by the Governor, the two official members of Cabinet are Deputy Governor and Attorney General.

 Although these officials have seats in the elected Legislative Assembly, they do not vote.
-The five ministers are voted into office by fifteen members of the Legislative Assembly.
-One of the ministers acts as the premier and is appointed as such by the Governor.
+The five ministers are voted into office by the 18 elected members of the Legislative Assembly.
+One of the ministers, the leader of the majority political party, is appointed premier by the Governor.

 About 80 departments and sections carry out the duties of the government.
 These departments are joined by several statuary boards and authorities.